bitcoin-sv/bsv-components-library/doc/README.md

 > All the *State* Events, along with the rest of Events, are described in the **Reference** Section

-# Requests
+## Requests

 In *JCYL* you can stream and listen to *Events*, but all the internals about the communication with other Peers are managed behind the scenes, without external intervention.
-But in some scenarios, an Application might need to perform specific actions,
+But in some scenarios, an Application might need to *React* and perform specific actions,
 like:

  * Connect to an specific Peer